Hey, I'm Marcella!

 Welcome to my blog!

-I am an Orthopaedic/Trauma Surgery resident from Sierra Leone.
-I recently moved to Nairobi, Kenya, to start my surgical training.
+Born and bred in Sierra Leone, I am an Orthopaedic/Trauma Surgery resident living in Nairobi, Kenya.
+I recently moved here to start my surgical training.

 My journey in Surgery started in 2016 when I met a mentor who changed my life.
 In the ensuing years, I've crafted a path and a career in Ortho/Trauma, research and Global Surgery.

 As a Commonwealth Scholar, I completed my first master's degree in Global Health and Development from University College London and my second in Surgical Sciences from the University of Edinburgh, UK.
 I am a 2020 Clinton Global Initiative University Alumni and a 2022 Royal College of Surgeons of England Humanitarian Surgery Innovation Fellow.
 I led the International Students' Surgical Network (InciSioN), Sierra Leone chapter, for two years.
 In addition, I sat on the Research Council for the Gender Equity Initiative in Global Surgery.

 I started this blog in 2020 to share stories about my journey in Ortho and random life experiences.
 Being a woman daring to pursue a career in a field traditionally dominated by men and gender-stereotyped is not an easy feat.
 Still, deep down in my heart, with all the many things I can do or be, I cannot think of anything that excites me as much as Trauma Surgery!
 So follow my journey into the unknown as I try to navigate my way into being an ortho/trauma surgeon and a global health researcher and find that 'work-life balance' (whatever that is 😃😁).